 For general questions, send us a message.

 Counsel Commons™ is a product of Legal InnovAI LLC.
-Skills are not vetted by Counsel Commons™ for accuracy, completeness, or fitness for any particular use case.
+Tools are not vetted by Counsel Commons™ for accuracy, completeness, or fitness for any particular use case.
 Outputs require professional review before any firm-affecting action.
 Use of Counsel Commons™ does not create a professional-client or attorney-client relationship.